semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 # How to connect Semgrep and DefectDojo

 [DefectDojo](https://www.defectdojo.com/) is a well-known vulnerability management tool.
-It allows you to gather security issues from tools like Semgrep and more.
-By integrating Semgrep findings into DefectDojo, security teams can gather security issues from multiple tools into one place and more effectively monitor their security posture.
+It allows you to gather security issues from other tools, including Semgrep.
+By integrating Semgrep findings into DefectDojo, security teams can more easily monitor their overall security posture.

 ## Integration
-Follow these steps to prep DefectDojo and generate Semgrep findings in the proper format:
+Follow these steps to prepare DefectDojo and generate Semgrep findings in the proper format:

 1. In DefectDojo:
     - Create your [**product**](https://defectdojo-dev.readthedocs.io/en/latest/features.html#products).